mperez-aldo/cms-demo/extensions/duplicate-with-childs/README.md

-# Parent finder
+# Duplicate entry with childs

-Recursive function to find the parent (container) of a given entry
+Recursive function to duplicate an entry and all its child content types or references